 Explain to the children that at the beginning of every Jigsaw lesson we will help our minds calm down so that we are ready to learn.
 Teacher to use the 'Calm Me' Script.

-How well do you know the people in your class?
+How well do I know the people in my class?

-Does your mind feel calm and ready to learn?
+Is your mind quiet and calm enough to learn?